 The Swiss ambassador was present to welcome each guest personally and help them with real Swiss food.
 It was honestly my first real rendezvous with Swiss food fare beyond the Fondues and chocolates.
 To my understanding, the Swiss pallet is heavily inclined towards onions, onions and some more onions with a lot of cabbage and a predominant choice of Pork as meat.

-The first thing that came across was a Sauerkraut which is white cabbage with a fermentation, quiet sour on the flavour and not so appealing, being very honest.
-Next up was the Braised Red-cabbage another one of the fine looking similar lot beauties.
+The first thing that came across was a Sauerkraut which is white cabbage with a fermentation, quite sour on the flavour and not so appealing, being very honest.
+Next up was the Braised Red-cabbage another one of the fine-looking similar lot beauties.

-The Polenta cake with Parmesan cheese was something nice with subtle flavours and so was Rosti which is a a pack of grated toasted potato fritters, this is almost a national breakfast for every Swiss which is generally coupled with sunny side-up and spinach.
+The Polenta cake with Parmesan cheese was something nice with subtle flavours and so was Rosti which is a pack of grated toasted potato fritters, this is almost a national breakfast for every Swiss which is generally coupled with sunny-side-up and spinach.
 What’s important to remember is Switzerland was originally a farmer’s land, which is why most of the dishes are utterly plain & simple.

 The dessert section had the Swiss Meringues which is whipped eggs with sugar and Gelatin as a binding agent; they are hollow and generally carry the shape of a big sized garlic bulb.
 Meringues are made and consumed in France and Italy too but what makes them so Swiss is here the eggs are warmed over a double boiler and then whipped while adding small quantities of sugar which ends up giving a beautiful glossy look to the finished product.